mdgolam/Set/README.md

 # Set

+Set is a real-time card game designed by Marsha Falco in 1974 and published by Set Enterprises in 1991.
+[Wiki](https://en.wikipedia.org/wiki/Set_(card_game))

-This project is a Set game implementation for iOS 12
+This project is a Set implementation for iOS 12.

-It's the second home assignment from the Stanford's [«Developing iOS 11 Apps with Swift»](https://itunes.apple.com/us/course/developing-ios-11-apps-with-swift/id1309275316) course.
+It was the second home assignment from the Stanford's [«Developing iOS Apps with Swift»](https://itunes.apple.com/us/course/developing-ios-11-apps-with-swift/id1309275316) course.

 # Pics